|

 1. First is to assure the supplier he has latest revised part.

 This is very easy and I am very surprised it has not been thought of.
-The Ultimate Part Mark.
+The Embedded Title Block!.
 Most CAD programs can create 3D text.
 You just put all the pertinent information on the part itself.
-This can be embossed or embedded.
+This can be embossed, embedded or even added as a tab.
 All CAD programs can fill it in or subtract it from the face.
 This text would indicate the part name, number, revision, information webpage and contact info.
 By making the text part of the part, it allows programs that have a separate part and assembly format to read the part without making the text a separate part and thereby creating an assembly.

 2. Available Webpage.

-Now this would eliminate the need for all of this PLM baloney.
+Now this would eliminate the need for all of this PLM baloney or at least give PLM stable engineering documentation.
 It would be available to all the divisions in the company and authorized suppliers.
 It would require no unique software.
 This could be controlled by each group.
 Much of it would automatic.
 A notice could be sent out instantly when a changes is made or a part would be put on hold.

 Imagine a liaison engineer finding a problem with a part on the manufacturing floor.
 He could actually create a rejection tag and notify the responsible group instantly just by having access to the webpage.
 Then with a quick look the group could put the part on hold, if required, while the change was made.
 The supplier could be instantly notified and stop work on the current parts thereby reducing scraped parts.